epicnessinha/Portfolio/README.md

 # Portfolio

-Personal portfolio with some of my projects and learning exercises during my journey to become a Frontend Developer.
+Personal portfolio made with React JS, with some of my projects and learning exercises done during my journey to become a Frontend Developer.

 ### https://vanessaferreira-portfolio.netlify.app/